MakanaMakesStuff/msort/README.md

 <div>
 ```

 Above we added a class "type-50" in which the numerical value represents milliseconds.
-We can specify any speed by simply adding and number(milliseconds) after "type-"
+We can specify any speed by simply adding a number(milliseconds) after "type-"
 This method will execute when the document has loaded.
 Only downside to using classes instead of JavaScript is not being able to easily bind to events.